lots0logs/Numix-Frost/README.md

 ### Numix Frost
 A modern, flat GTK+ theme with a combination of light and dark elements.
-It supports Gnome, Cinnamon, XFCE and Openbox.
+It supports GNOME, Cinnamon, Xfce and Openbox.

 Numix Frost is designed by the [Numix Project](http://numixproject.org) exclusively for [Antergos](http://antergos.com).